 Springfield is one of the best Illinois destinations for history travelers.
 It is closely tied to Abraham Lincoln and offers several important sites connected to his life and legacy.

-Key stops may include the Abraham Lincoln Presidential Library and Museum, Lincoln Home National Historic Site, Old State Capitol, Lincoln Tomb, and other nearby historic sites.
+Key stops may include the Abraham Lincoln Presidential Library and Museum, Lincoln Home National Historic Site, Old State Capitol, Lincoln Tomb, and nearby historic sites.
 Springfield can work well for families, road-trip travelers, history fans, and anyone who wants a meaningful Illinois stop beyond Chicago.

 Route 66 in Illinois